Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Tweed Heads SA2 is below national average.
-Median income is $44,521 and average income stands at $57,740.
-This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates as of September 2025 would be approximately $50,135 (median) and $65,021 (average).
-Census 2021 income data shows household, family and personal incomes in Tweed Heads all fall between 12th and 20th percentiles nationally.
-Income distribution reveals that predominant cohort spans 28.2% of locals (6,089 people) in $800 - 1,499 category, differing from broader area where $1,500 - 2,999 category predominates at 29.9%.
-Housing affordability pressures are severe, with only 80.6% of income remaining, ranking at 11th percentile.
+The AreaSearch postcode level ATO data for financial year 2022 indicates that Tweed Heads SA2 had a median income of $44,521 and an average income of $57,740.
+This is below the national averages of $49,459 (median) and $62,998 (average) for Rest of NSW.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $50,135 (median) and $65,021 (average) in Tweed Heads SA2.
+According to Census 2021 income data, household, family and personal incomes in Tweed Heads fall between the 12th and 20th percentiles nationally.
+The predominant income cohort spans 28.2% of locals (6,089 people) earning between $800 and $1,499, differing from broader areas where the $1,500 to $2,999 category predominates at 29.9%.
+Housing affordability pressures are severe in Tweed Heads, with only 80.6% of income remaining after housing costs, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income